 So, what is the deal with egg donation in Australia?

 Firstly, it is altruistic.
-Egg donors, like surrogates, cannot be paid for providing their eggs, but they must have their medical and out of pocket expenses covered.
+Egg donation in Australia is unpaid, meaning donors, like surrogates, cannot be paid for providing their eggs, but they must have their medical and out of pocket expenses covered.
 Unfortunately, there are no clear guidelines in Australia about what expenses must be covered, which means this can be different across clinics and states.
 A better system, perhaps, is that which exists in the UK, where egg donors can claim up to £750 for expenses, regardless of where they donate or their particular circumstances.

 Gone are the days when someone can donate sperm or eggs completely anonymously.
 We know better, and we do better.
 The child’s interests are now recognised as paramount, and we acknowledge that donor-conceived people have a right to know their genetic heritage and have access to information about their donors, and their genetic relatives.
 And while everyone is different, and every family is different, it is the access to information, if they want it, which is important.

 Donor-conception, whether as a donor or recipient, is complex and should involve deep consideration for the consequences, and importantly for the rights and interests of any donor-conceived people that result.
 By law, they have a right to know of their donor-conception and have access to information about their donor.
 Research shows that donor-conceived people benefit from knowing their story from an early age, and having access to information, and the opportunity of a relationship with their donor may also be something they want.

 How do egg donors and recipients meet?

-In the case of egg donation, most clinics do not have access to an egg bank, and there are less egg donors than there are recipients.
+In the case of egg donation in Australia, most clinics do not have access to an egg bank, and there are less egg donors than there are recipients.
 Egg donation, unlike clinic-recruited sperm donation, often involves recipients and donors meeting and getting to know each other before the donation occurs.